 We strive to maintain a financial model that is transparent and predictable.
 Currently, we derive nearly all of our revenues from investment management fees, most of which are based on a specified percentage of clients' average assets under management.
 A majority of our expenses, including most of our compensation expense, vary directly with changes in our revenues.
-We invest thoughtfully to support our investment teams and future growth, while also paying out to stockholders and partners a majority of the cash that we generate from operations through dividends and distributions.
-We expect to continue to invest in the growth of the business, with a focus on adding new investment capabilities and more degrees of freedom in areas where both opportunity and client demand exist, and in which we can differentiate our active management and add value for clients.
+We invest thoughtfully to support our investment teams and future growth, while also paying out to stockholders and partners a majority of the cash that we generate from operations through distributions and dividends.

-Business highlights for the quarter included:
+Business and financial highlights for the quarter included: